tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 );
 ```

-The metadata is fetched via he user of the Web Server (in the case of httpd this is `apache`).
-It is required to create the sorage directories and make use `apache` owner.
+The metadata is fetched via the user of the Web Server (in the case of `httpd` this is `apache`).
+It is required to create the storage directories and make use `apache` owner.

 ````
 cd ...